This editorial is for the guys who want styling inspiration on how to wear a bomber jacket.

 WHEN TO WEAR IT: Spring and Fall seasons 45ºF to 65ºF.

+The third way how to wear a bomber jacket is a little dressy.
 This third look I’m calling the ‘Refined Bomber’ because a suede jacket naturally lends itself to being dressed up.
 And so I threw on a dotted navy, knit tie and tan double monk strap shoes to easily achieve refined status.

 Alternatively, I could loosen up the tie and reposition the tie clip so that it’s angled for what I’m going to call the ‘Sprezza Bomber’ aesthetic.